Ralph Teetor

-Ralph Teetor (August 17, 1890 – February 15, 1982) was a prolific inventor who invented cruise control.
+Ralph Teetor (Note: sometimes mistakenly spelled as "Teeter") (August 17, 1890 – February 15, 1982) was a prolific inventor who invented cruise control.
 He was the longtime president of the automotive parts manufacturer The Perfect Circle Co. (acquired in 1963 by Dana Holding Corporation, then sold to Mahle GmbH in 2007) in Hagerstown, Indiana, a manufacturer of piston rings.

 Early life

-Ralph Rowe Teetor was born on August 17, 1890, in Hagerstown, Indiana to John H. Teetor.
-Teetor injured his eye at the age of five with a knife.
+Ralph Rowe Teetor was born on August 17, 1890, in Hagerstown, Indiana to John H. Teetor, a machinist and factory worker Teetor injured his eye at the age of five with a knife.
 Within a year, he developed sympathetic ophthalmia and became blind in both eyes.

-As a grown man he preferred never to discuss his disability.
+In his youth he was known to frequently build things using whatever he could get his hands on.
+At 12 he had constructed an automobile that was powered by an old engine he found in the scrap heap of his father's machine shop.